 All students are required to sign the Computer and Network Acceptable Use Agreement prior to any use of computers or the Internet on campus.
 This agreement states the rules and procedures that a student must follow in order to use a computer on campus and to access the Internet.
-The form can be found at www.svcte.org under the "Student & Parents" menu.
+The form can be found at www.svcte.org.
 Improper or inappropriate computer use will result in disciplinary action as outlined in the Student Behavior Policy and Disciplinary Action Chart.